zulip/zulip/templates/zerver/for/companies.md

 collected a list of features we think will be of particular interest for companies using Zulip.

-### On-premise and in the cloud
+### On-premises and in the cloud

-High quality export and import tools make it easy to start with Zulip in the cloud, knowing that you can move to a on-premise deployment (or back) if your budget or security needs change.
+High quality export and import tools make it easy to start with Zulip in the cloud, knowing that you can move to a on-premises deployment (or back) if your budget or security needs change.

 ### No vendor lock-in